CenterForSpatialResearch/methods-in-spatial-research-sp2021/syllabus.md

 ## Description

-This course provides an introduction on the critical use of geographic information systems (GIS) and the use of spatial methods for urban humanities research.
+This course provides an introduction to the critical use of geographic information systems (GIS) and the use of spatial methods for urban humanities research.

 Maps and geographic analysis are key tools for interpreting the built environment and the social conditions it contains.
 GIS methods allow for the analysis of geographic features together with attributes (environmental, social, demographic, political) of those places.
 The thoughtful use of spatial data can reveal previously unseen patterns, changing the way we see and engage with our world.
 However, maps are never just representations, they are nearly always active agents in shaping the worlds they describe.
 With this in mind, students will be introduced to a range of approaches for creating and manipulating spatial data with a focus on the forms of authorship, design, subjectivity embedded in spatial data and its uses.